mrcodetastic/ESP32-HUB75-MatrixPanel-DMA/README.md

 >Note: Requires the use of [PlatformIO](https://platformio.org/), which you should probably use if you aren't already.
 # More Information
 ## Build-time options
 Although Arduino IDE does not [seem](https://github.com/arduino/Arduino/issues/421) to offer any way of specifying compile-time options for external libs there are other IDE's (like [PlatformIO](https://platformio.org/)/[Eclipse](https://www.eclipse.org/ide/)) that could use that.
-Check [Buld Options](doc/BuildOptions.md) document for reference.
+Check [Build Options](doc/BuildOptions.md) document for reference.

 ## Memory constraints
 If you are going to use large/combined panels make sure to check for [memory constraints](/doc/i2s_memcalc.md).